 Per Section 18-58.F, the rear yard setback is required to be a minimum of 35 feet.
-The odd shape of the property requires a rear yard setback in between the side of proposed building #14 and the side property line of the adjacent residential property on lot 2-A. The concept plan depicts a 15-foot setback at this location, which is consistent with the required side setback dimension.
-Building #11 at the farthest point of the rear of the property is shown with a 20-foot setback, still less than the required 35 feet.
+Building #11 at the farthest point of the rear of the property is shown with a 20-foot setback, less than the required 35 feet.
+However, the property to the rear has a 20-foot-wide vacant strip of land that also provides a buffer between the proposed development and the next single-unit detached residential home to the rear.